Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_arctic/getting_started_with_snowpark_for_python_streamlit.md

 - At this point, you will be provided code for an example Streamlit application

-**Step 6.** Replace the entire sample application code displayed in the code editor on the left with the following code snippet.
+**Step 6.** Replace the entire sample application code on the left with the following code snippet.

 ```python
 import streamlit as st